 Can masks be removed while waiting in line?

-No. Additionally, there are new signs up (see below) plus an in-park announcement indicating that you cannot eat or drink in line.
+No. Additionally, there are signs up plus an in-park announcement indicating that you cannot eat or drink in line.

 Are we allowed to remove masks on rides?